simonc602/directus-render.com/README.md

 ### Access Your Directus Instance:
 - Once the deployment is complete, you can access your Directus instance using the provided URL from Render.

+### To Mirror Your Supabase Database (or other database)
+- Go to your deployment in Render.com
+- Set up environment variables: (For sensitive information like database credentials, it's better to use Render's environment variables rather than hardcoding them in the YAML file.)
+- For example, add your Supabase database credentials under the following keys:
+  - DB_HOST
+  - DB_PORT
+  - DB_DATABASE
+  - DB_USER
+  - DB_PASSWORD

 This configuration should successfully deploy Directus on Render.com with minimal manual setup.